mirobotech/BEAPER-Nano/MicroPython/README.md

 # BEAPER-Nano

-## Beginner Electronics and Programming Educational Robot (BEAPER) for Arduino Nano ESP32
+### Beginner Electronics and Programming Educational Robot (BEAPER) for Arduino Nano ESP32

-[BEAPER nano](https://mirobo.tech/beaper) is a beginner circuit kit for learning and teaching microcontroller programming and robotics using the Arduino Nano ESP32 microcontroller and either Arduino C/C++ code or MicroPython.
+[BEAPER nano](https://mirobo.tech/beaper) is a circuit kit for learning and teaching beginner microcontroller programming, electronics, and robotics using the Arduino Nano ESP32 microcontroller and either Arduino C/C++ code or MicroPython.

-This repository contains MicroPython programs for BEAPER Nano:
+This repository contains:

-* Beginner Activities - a complete MicroPython beginner curriculum for BEAPER Pico in the form of lesson activities, extension projects, and capstone project templates
+## **BEAPER_Nano.py**

-* LCD - a MicroPython ST7789 LCD driver module for BEAPER Pico along with example LCD programs
+A MicroPython board support module for BEAPER Nano.
+Copy BEAPER_Nano.py into the Arduino Nano ESP32 filesystem to use it with the Beginner Activities as well as other example programs.

-* VL53L0X - a non-blocking VL53L0X ToF (Time of Flight) distance sensor driver module and example programs
+## **/Beginner Activities**

-## Beginner Activities - Beginner learning activities
+A complete beginner curriculum containing beginner learning activities for BEAPER Nano.

 Each beginner activity consists of an example program, Guided Exploration Activities to build understanding, and Extension Activities to practice learned skills.
-Some beginner activities include additional extension project activities.
+Some beginner activities include additional extension projects.

-* BEAPER_Pico.py - BEAPER Pico board support module
+* BEAPER_Nano.py - BEAPER Nano board support module
 * Activity_B01_Output.py - Output, program structure
 * Activity_B02_Timing.py - Output with timing (blocking)
 * Activity_B03_Input.py - Input programming activity, including logic states